BYU-CS-260/lab1/menu.md

 In this part of the lab, you're going to learn how to use the [Bootstrap](https://getbootstrap.com/) library to build a menu for a website.

-## Preface

-I highly recommend you install a code formatter for your editor.
-This will automatically indent your code for you, so that your code is always easy to read.
-I used [beautify](https://atom.io/packages/atom-beautify) for Atom, and set it up so that it will automatically indent my code when I save the file.

 ## Get Bootstrap

 Visit the [Introduction](https://getbootstrap.com/docs/4.1/getting-started/introduction/) page for Bootstrap, and at the top you will see how to link to Bootstrap in your HTML files.
 Copy the link to the style sheet and put it in `index.html` so it looks like this: